chadian/fttf/fastboot-to-the-future.md

 ---

-# Before we get started...
+# Before we talk FastBoot...
 ## Ember is a story of ❤️

 ---